PatrickBaiyi/sql-xtrace-sdk/README.md

 ## Features

-• Automatically adds `traceId` field to all SELECT statements executed via MyBatis
+• Automatically adds `xTraceId` field to all SELECT statements executed via MyBatis
 • Configurable support for COUNT(*) and GROUP BY queries
 • Easy integration with Spring Boot applications
 • Thread-local context management for trace IDs